 - 2:30 pm: Sculpture exhibit coming to Reston’s Tephra ICA for first public display since 1997 | 🗣️ Comments

 - 3:30 pm: Winterfest to bring Santa, free cookies to Fairfax County Government Center | 🗣️ Comments

 📅 Upcoming events

-Here is what’s going on Saturday in Fairfax County, from our event calendar.
+Here is what’s going on Thursday throughout the county, from our event calendar.

 🌅 Tonight’s sunset

 Thanks for reading!
 Feel free to discuss the day’s happenings in the comments.

 Fairfax Connector will pull into the Fairfax County Government Center soon for its first-ever Winterfest.

 Space is quickly disappearing for the public bus system’s holiday event, which will take place from 10 a.m. to 3 p.m. on Saturday, Dec.
 9 in parking lot B of the government center (12000 Government Center Parkway).